ripienaar/piper/README.md

 ## Multi Producer to Multi Consumer

-The n:n mode means any one can send a notify and any listeners on the given channel will all get the message, here are a few use cases.
+The n:n mode means a single producer can send a notify and any listeners on the given channel will all get the message, here are a few use cases.

 ### Network aware speech synth